donbright/font_to_svg/README.md

 ### Current Status

+This project has some bugs but will handle 'standard' fonts reasonably well.

 Currently this project consists of a C++ language header that can used in conjuction with the Freetype library to create a basic conversion program that will extract a single character from a .ttf file and create